 - Abigail Cauchi, Jennifer Fenech, Karl Fenech, and Luana Micallef, “KIKI – A Key to the Integration of Knowledge and Innovation”, Proceedings of the 5th Computer Science Annual Workshop (CSAW 2007), pp. 130–139, Malta, November 2007.
 Departments of Computer Science and Artificial Intelligence, University of Malta.
 (Authors contributed equally; names ordered alphabetically.)

 I have a driving licence for category B (motor vehicles), issued in 2005 by the Malta Transport Authority and valid throughout the EU.

 I enjoy embarking on adventures and exploring new cultures.
-I lived in Edinburgh for a year whilst studying for my Master’s.
+I lived for 1½ years in St Albans (near London) whilst working for Spreadex, and in Edinburgh for a year whilst studying for my Master’s.
 I visited 15 European countries during a 15-day road trip with a friend in 2010, and travelled solo around India for 19 days in 2008, making new friends at the places where I stayed.

 I participate in countryside walks organized by the Malta Youth Ramblers, aimed to encourage a healthy lifestyle and an appreciation of nature.
 I was a member of the Fgura Scout Group in 1995–2003, winning the Best Cub award in 1995, and later serving as the assistant patrol leader of the lion patrol.
 I play chess, having been a member of the Malta Chess Federation in 1999–2002.
 I competed in chess tournaments, winning the Best U/14 award of the Junior Championship 1999 and the overall award for the Students New Year Tournament 2000 (winning all nine games played).
 Today, I occasionally play tennis, table tennis, squash, and archery.